mattwebdev/Volt/README.md

 - Software infrastructure should be **public, not private**
 - CI/CD should be **provable, not opaque**
 - Pipelines should be **composable and decentralized**
-- Teams should be able to build publicly **without compromising security or exposing IP Rights**
+- Teams should be able to build publicly **without compromising security or exposing IP rights**

 Then you already believe in **Volt**.